-- 1. Assessment and management of people with pain in non-specialist settings should be according to existing national and/or local best practice guidelines: - Emergency departments' guidance according to the Royal College of Emergency Medicine (RCEM) guidance on management of pain in adults8 and children.9 - Initial Assessment and Management of Pain10 - Persistent (chronic) pain management in non-specialist settings5 - Management of persistent pain in children and young people11 - Management of pain in people with pain related to palliative conditions^{12,13} - Management of chronic pain medication.
-13,14 - 2.
-For specific conditions, management of people with pain in non-specialist settings should be according to the following agreed pathways: - Management of neuropathic pain in non-specialist settings16 - Low back pain and sciatica17 - Pelvic pain^{18,19} - Widespread pain20 - Complex Regional Pain Syndrome21 - Headache.22 - 3.
-Communication between clinicians and teams: - Healthcare professionals referring people with pain for psychological assessment should explicitly state that the aims of psychological interventions are to increase coping skills and improve quality of life.5 - As multiple healthcare professionals may be involved in a person with pain's care prior to specialist referral, it is important to clarify who is providing what aspect of care to the person with pain and agree how communication will work.7 - Referral should be considered when non-specialist management is failing, chronic pain is poorly controlled, there is significant distress, and/or where specific specialist intervention or assessment is considered.5
+- 1. Assessment and management of people with pain in non-specialist settings should be according to existing national and/or local best practice guidelines: - emergency departments' guidance according to the Royal College of Emergency Medicine (RCEM) guidance on management of pain in adults14 and children.15 - initial assessment and management of pain16 - persistent (chronic) pain management in non-specialist settings12 - management of persistent pain in children and young people17 - management of pain in people with pain related to palliative conditions^{18,19} - ▶ management of chronic pain medication.^{19,20} - 2.
+For specific conditions, care for people with pain in non-specialist settings should be according to the following agreed pathways: - management of neuropathic pain in non-specialist settings10 - Iow back pain and sciatica6 - pelvic pain^{7,8} - widespread pain9 - ▶ complex regional pain syndrome21 - ▶ headache.22

+- 3. Concerning communication between clinicians and teams: - Healthcare professionals referring people with pain for psychological assessment should explicitly state that the aims of psychological interventions are to increase coping skills and improve quality of life.12 - As multiple healthcare professionals may be involved in a person with pain's care prior to specialist referral, it is important to clarify who is providing what aspect of care to the person with pain and agree how communication will work.13 - ▶ Referral should be considered when non-specialist management is failing, chronic pain is poorly controlled, there is significant distress, and/or where specific specialist intervention or assessment is considered.12

-Pain management is recognised as a fundamental need in the care of people with pain,7 and so pain should be asked about regularly and scales used if frequent assessments are felt necessary.5 Validated scales and assessment tools exist for specific clinical scenarios.26-28
+Pain management is recognised as a fundamental need in the care of people with pain,13 so pain should be asked about regularly and scales should be used if frequent assessments are felt necessary.12 Validated scales and assessment tools exist for specific clinical scenarios.23-25

 Healthcare professionals frequently report difficulty in diagnosing chronic pain conditions and this may lead to unnecessary distress and confusion for the person with pain.
-Due to the fragmented nature of health care, a person with pain may access and be reviewed by multiple professionals.
-Clear documentation of pain diagnoses are encouraged to support communication between healthcare providers and improve quality of care by providing an accurate representation of the complexity of people with pain and resources required to manage them effectively.29
+Owing to the fragmented nature of healthcare, a person with pain may access and be reviewed by multiple professionals.
+Clear documentation of pain diagnoses is encouraged to support communication between healthcare providers and improve quality of care by providing an accurate representation of the complexity of people with pain and resources required to manage them effectively.26

-Recent studies have emphasised the role of psychological factors in driving the pain experience and raising the risk that pain may persists.23 A biopsychosocial approach must be maintained when managing pain.5 Healthcare professionals referring people with pain for psychological assessment should attempt to assess and address any concerns the person may have about such a referral.
-It may be helpful to explicitly state that the aims of psychological interventions are to increase coping skills and improve quality of life when faced with the challenges of living with pain rather than looking for a psychological cause for pain.5
+Recent studies have emphasised the role of psychological factors in driving the pain experience and raising the risk that pain may persists.27 A biopsychosocial approach must be maintained when managing pain.12 Healthcare professionals referring people with pain for psychological assessment should attempt to assess and address any concerns the person may have about such a referral.
+It may be helpful to state explicitly that the aims of psychological interventions are to increase coping skills and improve quality of life when faced with the challenges of living with pain rather than looking for a psychological cause for pain.12

-Effective communication is essential both within an individual team and between teams to ensure co-operation and coordination of care.
-The World Health Organization (WHO) describes ineffective communications as a leading cause of inadvertent patient harm.24 They can culminate in adverse events, including an increase in preventable hospital admissions.
+Effective communication is essential both within an individual team and between teams to ensure cooperation and coordination of care.
+The WHO describes ineffective communications as a leading cause of inadvertent patient harm.28 They can culminate in adverse events, including an increase in preventable hospital admissions.